coldkillerr/Coursera-Git-And-Github/Remotes.md

     Create plain_python.py
 ```

-Let's fix it by editing the file to remove the conflict.
+Let's fix it by editing the file to remove the `conflict`.

 ```sh
 ~/checks/checks$ git commit -a -m "solved a conflict"